datatheorem/data-theorem-mobile-secure-buildkite-plugin/README.md

 ## Vulnerability Blocking
 The plugin supports automatic build blocking based on security findings.
 When `BLOCK_ON_SEVERITY` is specified, the plugin will:

-1. Wait for the scan to complete (up to 5 minutes)
+1. Wait for the scan to complete (default: 5 minutes, configurable via `POLLING_TIMEOUT`)
 2. Check for security findings at or above the specified severity level
 3. Block the build if any vulnerabilities are found at the minimum severity threshold